benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB08.png)

-A red rectangle may contain an **entity type tag**, depicted by a numeric index wrapped in **purple triangular brackets**.
-An entity type tag serves as a placeholder for the entity type in a given assignment, and can be used to define constraints on the type of other red entities.
+A red rectangle (denoting an untyped entity) may contain an **entity type tag**, depicted by a numeric index wrapped in **purple triangular brackets**.
+An entity type tag serves as a placeholder for the entity type in a given assignment, and can be used to define constraints on the type of other untyped entities.

 Here are some examples: